 At the end of the Las Vegas Grand Finale, ISL announced the two teams that will join the competition next year.
 The names of the teams are not known yet, but it is known that four-time Olympic Champion Kosuke Kitajima will lead the Tokyo-based team for next season while Robert Kent will lead the Toronto-based one.

-In this way, the ISL allows the athletes to compete with the best swimmers in the world during the entire season and not only during the summer when historically the most significant international competitions have taken place.
+In this way, the ISL allows the athletes to compete with the best swimmers in the world during the entire season and not only during the summer when historically the most significant international competitions, like the World Championships or the Olympics have taken place.

-“It will be a much bigger competition, but I think we need it because if you want to have more exposure and be on the screen, we have to compete more often.
-Maybe we can extend to more clubs but I don’t think we can have more than 12 clubs in the next few years because we don’t have too many high-level swimmers,” added Grigorishin.
+“It will be a much bigger competition, but I think we need it because if you want to have more exposure and be on the screen, we have to compete more often,” said Grigorishin.

 As the new season approaches, the teams’ managers are looking to the other athletes that can improve the quality of their teams so to be more competitive next season.
 There are already some ideas and when the time for transfers come, the teams will compete to get the best swimmers on the roster of next season.